vfarcic/vfarcic.github.io/ms-workshop/README.md

   config.vm.synced_folder ".", "/vagrant", mount_options: ["dmode=700,fmode=600"]
 ```

-*This process of changing synced_folder in the Vagrantfile should be repeated every time we clone some code from the GitHub repository into a Windows host.*
+*This process of changing synced_folder in the Vagrantfile should be repeated every time we clone some code from the GitHub repository into a Windows host.
+Also, if you do not have SSH installed, please make sure that [PATH_TO_GIT]\bin is added to your PATH.*

 Run the following commands: